shOfri/Node-restApi/README.md

 # user model
 create user model

-for validations download @hapi/joi package -- npm i @hapi/joi
-build model for users model/user.js -- the model should export a validation function and the Model's class 11:save user write route function for user creation
+for validations download joi package -- npm i joi build model for users model/user.js -- the model should export a validation function and the Model's class 11:save user write route function for user creation